 Each Challenge has the following set of participants:

 Target - Any Hotspot chosen to complete the Challenge (also referred to as a “challengee”).
-The minimum number of targets per challenge is three; and the maximum number is seven.
+The minimum number of targets per challenge is two; and the maximum number is seven.
 All targets in any given Challenge are located in the same geography such that they are able to communicate over RF with at least one target.
 The Targets do not need to be in geographic proximity to the Challenger.

 With this in mind, let’s walk through how a PoC Challenge actually happens on the Helium Network.

 Since Hotspots are rewarded for submitting challenge proofs and their receipts to the Network, they construct and submit as many as possible.
 Collectively, Hotspots submitting valid proofs and the associated proof receipts split

 1% of all HNT mined each epoch.
 (See the full HNT reward breakdown here.)
 As noted above, they are currently allowed to submit a challenge proof roughly once per 60 blocks.

 The challenge process begins with the Challenger selecting an initial target Hotspot.
 The blockchain maintains a discrete probability distribution of Hotspots according to their score that’s used by the Challenger when selecting the initial target.
 Lower scoring Hotspots have a higher probability of being selected as the initial target because the Network wants to give them the opportunity to increase their score by participating in challenges.
 Specifically the POC algorithm tries to target Hotspots close to the neutral score (